innovativeenterprises/innovative-enterprises/docs/03-intellectual-property/01-nda-draft.md

 # Non-Disclosure Agreement (NDA) - DRAFT

 **This Agreement** is entered into as of `[Date]` ("Effective Date"), by and between:

-**Party A:** **innovative-enterprises**, an Omani SME with Commercial Registration No. 1435192, with its principal place of business at Al Amerat, Muscat, Oman ("Disclosing Party").
+**Party A:** **INNOVATIVE ENTERPRISES**, an Omani SME with Commercial Registration No. 1435192, with its principal place of business at Al Amerat, Muscat, Oman ("Disclosing Party").

 **Party B:** `[Full Name/Company Name]`, with its principal place of business at `[Address]` ("Receiving Party").